 back to top

-Nominations are now being accepted for the IAHS-UNESCO-WMO International Hydrology Prize.
-The International Hydrology Prize is awarded annually by IAHS, with UNESCO and WMO, to two people who have made an outstanding contribution to hydrological science.
-Nominations for the Prize shou....
+IAHS is pleased to announce the recipients of the International Hydrology Prize (Dooge medal and Volker medal) for 2026.
+The International Hydrology Prize is awarded annually by IAHS, with UNESCO and WMO, to two people who have made an outstanding contribution to hydrological sciences.
+Thi....

 more news